larturi/react-gift-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory run:

+Install dependencies:

+`yarn install`

+Start development mode:

 `yarn start`

+You can see the app in [http://localhost:3000](http://localhost:3000/demo/drinks)